AOC Defends Taylor Swift From Shady Music Execs

 “The message being sent to me is very clear.
 Basically, be a good little girl and shut up.
 Or you’ll be punished,” Swift wrote on Twitter.

 AOC, an advocate for women’s rights and against major corporations, responded to the ongoing controversy with her own call to action.
-There’s no word on whether the freshman congresswoman is a Swiftie — although if we’d had to guess, her favorite album is 1989, which is the year both she Swift were born — but she does know how to come in with the right dose or righteous anger at injustice.
+There’s no word on whether the freshman congresswoman is a Swiftie — although if we had to guess, her favorite album is 1989, which is the year both she and Swift were born — but she does know how to come in with the right dose of righteous anger at injustice.

 “Private equity groups’ predatory practices actively hurt millions of Americans,” Ocasio-Cortez wrote on Twitter.
 “Their leveraged buyouts have destroyed the lives of retail workers across the country, scrapping 1+ million jobs.
 Now, they’re holding Taylor Swift’s own music hostage.
 They need to be reigned in.”